 What other contraception options are there?

-There are other forms of hormonal contraceptives: implants, injections, inter-uterine devices (hormonal coil), patches and vaginal rings.
+There are other forms of hormonal contraceptives: implants, injections, intrauterine devices (copper or progesterone releasing), patches, and vaginal rings.

 There are also barrier contraceptives: condoms (male and female) and the contraceptive caps.